jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/imogen.nml.rst

       | Requires CO2 concentration data (:nml:mem:`include_co2` = TRUE and :nml:mem:`c_emissions` = False)
       | Currently no feedbacks included

-.. nml:member:: l_daily_metdata_climatol

-   :type: logical
-   :default: F

-   If TRUE, then the driving climatology is supplied as daily data with a 360 day calendar otherwise the driving climatology is supplied as monthly data.

 .. nml:member:: c_emissions